viper-adnan/Warez/README.md

 - [FileMasta](https://anonym.to/?https://github.com/HerbL27/FileMasta) - Search servers for video, music, books, software, games, subtitles and much more.
 - [httpdirfs](https://anonym.to/?https://github.com/fangfufu/httpdirfs) - A filesystem which allows you to mount HTTP directory listings.
 - [opendirectories-bot](https://anonym.to/?https://github.com/simon987/opendirectories-bot) - Bot used on /r/opendirectories for analysing the contents of open directories posted on the subreddit.
-- [The-Eye](https://anonym.to/?https://the-eye.eu/public/) - The Eye is a non-profit website dedicated towards content archival and long-term preservation.
 - [The Holy Grail of Indexes](https://anonym.to/?https://www.reddit.com/r/opendirectories/comments/75ya8g/the_holy_grail_of_indexes/) - Posted by /u/shadow_hunter104.

 **[`^        back to top        ^`](#)**